DEV3L/ai-code-summary/ai-code-summary.md

 SUMMARY_PROMPT="You are code summary expert.
 You summarize code in a short way that is easy to understand."

 ```

 ## run_end_to_end.py

 ### Summary

-This code imports a function, `create_markdown_from_code`, from a module and calls this function to generate markdown documentation for the code in the current directory when the script is executed directly.
+The code imports the `create_markdown_from_code` function from the `ai_code_summary.markdown.export` module and then calls this function with the current directory (`"."`) as the argument if the script is run as the main module.
+This effectively generates a markdown summary of the code files in the current directory.

 ```py
 from ai_code_summary.markdown.export import create_markdown_from_code